sixeyed/dc-mta-workshop/part-1.md

 The Dockerfile syntax is simple.
 In this task you'll walk through a Dockerfile for a custom website, and see how to package and run it with Docker.

-Have a look at the [Dockerfile for the lab](tweet-app/Dockerfile), which builds a simple static website running on IIS.
+Have a look at the [Dockerfile for this app](part-1/tweet-app/Dockerfile), which builds a simple static website running on IIS.
 These are the main features:

 - it is based [FROM](https://docs.docker.com/engine/reference/builder/#from) `microsoft/windowsservercore`, so the image will start with a clean Windows Server 2016 deployment
 - it uses the [SHELL](https://docs.docker.com/engine/reference/builder/#shell) instruction to switch to PowerShell when building the Dockerfile, so the commands to run are all in PowerShell